Oceania

 Endemic animals, laid-back way of life, Asian influence

 I visited Australia twice in a span of 24 years.
-The first trip was part of Asian Big Tour, in contrast to the second travel experience, which was a family journey, specifically orientated to robotic competition.
+The first trip was part of Asian Big Tour, while the second focused on a family journey for a robotics competition.

-Besides being home to several endemic species, including koalas, emus, and kangaroos, Australia offers a multitude of unique landscapes and experiences that are rarely found on other continents.
+Australia is home to several endemic species, including koalas, emus, and kangaroos.
+It also offers unique landscapes and experiences rarely found on other continents.
 The multi-ethnic population, significantly influenced by Asian culture, left a lasting impression on me with its laid-back and easygoing way of life.

-Both in terms of size, number of inhabitants, economic development, as well as the possibilities they offer to foreign visitors.
 All other countries are relatively small and difficult (read expensive) to access.
 Given these restrictions, my plan is to visit them in a package of no more than a couple of visits.
-Most likely, this will involve two individual trips with island hoping and hopefully also in including some travel by sea.
+Most likely, I will take two separate trips with island hopping and some sea travel to fully enjoy Oceania.